Skip to main content

 Communication

-• Worker events - Workers report status through a dedicated mpsc channel
+• Worker events - workers report completion and errors through a dedicated mpsc channel